nikp123/Racunica/README.md

 GPLv3 or later

-This may change, but I don't want people commercializing this crap without giving back.
+This may change, but I am very against people commercializing this crap without giving back.